 New neighbourhoods in greenfield areas face a different set of challenges than more established neighbourhoods.
-To better understand and respond to these challenges, DELWP has partnered with Resilient Melbourne to coordinate research projects and test the principle of 20-minute neighbourhoods in greenfield developments settings.
+To better understand and respond to these challenges, in 2019 DELWP partnered with Resilient Melbourne to coordinate research projects and test the principle of 20-minute neighbourhoods in greenfield developments settings.

 The four research projects that the Resilient Melbourne report summarises were undertaken by RMIT University and Monash University and include:

 - Beveridge North-West report, reviewing key literature, precinct structure planning and 20-minute neighbourhoods in growth areas.